prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-customization-controls.md

 ### Application Muted

-This control allows to run playback with sound or not.
+This control enables playback to toggle sound on or off.

 {: .table .table-bordered .table-striped }